 Ahhh the Dolomites!
-Arguably one of the most stunning mountain ranges in the world, you'll immediately fall in love with the charming villages of Cortina and Dobbiaco as you wander rolling green pastures and stay the night in enchanting refugios.
+Arguably one of the most stunning mountain ranges in the world, you'll immediately fall in love with the charming villages of Cortina and Dobbiaco as you wander over rolling green pastures and stay the night in enchanting refugios.
 A Dolomites tour is a refreshment for the soul and a giant step back to a quieter time.

 So, what are the best hikes in the Dolomites?